Elbow and forearm

 Practise and consolidate your knowledge with this interactive quiz about the radius and ulna.

 Just like the arm, the forearm is divided into two compartments by deep fascia; the interosseous membrane, and the fibrous intermuscular septa.
 This creates an anterior compartment that contains the flexor muscles, and a posterior one that contains the extensor muscles.

 Extensors of the forearm

 Residing in the posterior compartment of the forearm, the extensor muscles can be further divided into superficial and deep extensors.

 Superficial extensors consist of seven muscles; brachioradialis, extensor carpi radialis longus, extensor carpi radialis brevis, extensor digitorum, extensor digiti minimi, extensor carpi ulnaris, and the anconeus.

 Deep extensors include five muscles; supinator, abductor pollicis longus, extensor pollicis brevis, extensor pollicis longus, and extensor indicis.

 This sound like a lot, right?
-Don’t worry, we have you covered with our comprehensive video tutorials and articles.
-Also, don’t forget to take our muscles of the forearm quiz to test and reinforce your information.
+Don’t worry, we have you covered with our comprehensive learning materials that help you expand and test your knowledge.

 As seen in this forearm muscles diagram, the flexor muscles reside in the anterior compartment of the forearm, and are separated into the three following layers: